fmohnke/iobroker.owlet-smartsocks/THIRD_PARTY_NOTICES.md

-THIRD-PARTY NOTICES

-This project interoperates with:
+This project interoperates with pyowletapi (MIT).
-1) pyowletapi (MIT) — see ./THIRD_PARTY/pyowletapi.MIT.txt
 No affiliation with OwletCare.